 Dispensary & Health Post

-Every birth you record deserves a permanent timestamp
+Every birth you record deserves a durable timestamp

 You deliver babies.
 You record names and dates.
 But the register stays in one room, in one building, with no backup.